“When stories die, we can’t remember who we are or why we’re here.”

 The Queer Code is the amalgam experience of Two Black Queerfolk on an island of blue in the Deep South's sea of red.
 The team of David H. Parker and Devin Franklin has created a space that fosters self-empowerment, individuality, and freedom of expression.
 We meet at the intersection of college-age individuals, the LGBTQiA+ community, and the Black community in order to give people like us an opportunity to see and hear the thoughts, stories, and testimonials that they might not have ever heard represented in media before.
 We speak openly so that those that identify with us may also be moved to do so.

-DISCONNECT was a thrilling original story performed through both live streaming video in which a dozen college students worked through a tangled web of mistaken identities, accidental revelations, and conflicting values... mostly on their cell phones.
+Recipient of five national awards from the Kennedy Center American College Theatre Festival, including a Citizen Artist award and Special Achievement in Directing (Roy Lightner & David H. Parker), DISCONNECT was an original story performed through both live streaming video in which a dozen college students worked through a tangled web of mistaken identities, accidental revelations, and conflicting values... mostly on their cell phones.
 This project was a collaborative work, created by a dozen students and two faculty, all from the University of Alabama at Birmingham’s Department of Theatre.
 The directors then set to work on bringing this complex and challenging work to life, aided by several student directors, choreographers, and editors.
 Meanwhile, students created original music and expanded the world of the play through social media.
-Directed by David H. Parker and Roy Lightner.

 IS ANYBODY OUT THERE? was a premiere virtual project that explored a new medium combining traditional theatre and experimental film.
 Three characters spanning the spectrums of gender and sexual orientation explore a post-apocalyptic world in which they believe they are the last humans on Earth, leading them to grapple head on with isolation, sexual expression, and their own morality.
 Written by Carlton V Bell II.
 Starring Devin Ty Franklin, Rachel Simonne, and Michael Charles.